What are the aims of this leaflet?

 Which skin conditions are treated with mepacrine?

 Mepacrine is used particularly to treat discoid lupus erythematosus and for subacute cutaneous lupus erythematosus.
-Mepacrine has also been used in the treatment of erythema multiforme, sarcoidosis and dermatomyositis (please see the relevant BAD Patient Information Leaflets).
+Your dermatologist may occasionally use mepacrine to treat other skin conditions such as erythema multiforme, sarcoidosis, dermatomyositis and Jessner-Kanof disease.

 What dose of mepacrine should I take?

 Your doctor will advise you about this.
-For skin conditions, the dose may be as small as 50 mg (half a 100 mg tablet) taken three times a week.
-A maximum dose would be 100 mg, taken three times a day.
-The dose for children is 2 mg per kg bodyweight, given as a split dosage three times a day (to a maximum of 300 mg daily).
 It may take several weeks to reach its full effect so you may not experience any benefit immediately but it is important to keep on taking your mepacrine.

 What are the possible side effects of mepacrine?

 Mepacrine is tolerated well at the low doses used in dermatology.
-However, it can have some undesirable side effects:
+However, like with all medications, it can have some undesirable side effects:

 - Yellow discoloration of the skin and urine may occur during long-term treatment or with large doses.
 This is common, but quite harmless, and should not be a cause for concern as it goes away when you stop the drug.
 Similarly, the roof of the mouth, nails and eyes may be discoloured blue or black, which also resolve when you stop taking the drug.